johnkelvin360/autocheckmarketplace/README.md

 #Adding Reporting

-TestNG was installed into eclipse ide for the purpose of test report
+TestNG was installed into eclipse ide for the purpose of test report.
+It is contained in the testNG.xml file

 #Code Linting for Easy bug catching